 You can see memorials to Jose Marti (poet and revolutionary), Antonio Maceo (war hero), the Island of Cuba Memorial, and the Memorial Flame (to the heroes of the Bay of Pigs).
 There is a large ceiba tree with things around it- don't touch!
 These are offerings left by patrons affected by the souls there; to touch or remove these offerings is considered very bad luck.

 For an authentic Cuban evening, plan your trip around the end of the month.
 The last Friday of each month is known as Viernes Culturales (Cultural Friday).
 It is a large Latin street party complete with music, dancing, street performers, food, local artist's wares, and theater.
 It is good, clean fun for the whole family.

-Of course, each March, Calle Ocho is best known as the biggest street party in the country - more then 1 million people from around the world come to this single-day event!
-In 1998, more than 119,000 people joined in the world's longest conga line, and the festival still holds its place in the Guiness Book of World Records.
-You'll see dancing, eating, partying, costumes, street performers and the biggest latin stars performing.
+Of course, each March, Calle Ocho is best known as the biggest street party in the country; more than 1 million people from around the world come to this single-day event!
+In 1998, more than 119,000 people joined in the world's longest conga line, and the festival still holds its place in the Guinness Book of World Records.
+You'll see dancing, eating, partying, costumes, street performers, and the biggest Latin stars performing.
 Major news crews from all over broadcast the event as Cubans from all over the country return to celebrate their roots.